pratimaprasad17/netflix_data_analysis_with_excel/README.md

 - Suggests that mature audiences are Netflix’s biggest target group

 ### 6. 📚 Genre Distribution
-From thrillers to teen dramas, documentaries to horror—Netflix has it all.
-The chart shows the most tagged genres across movies and TV shows.
+From thrillers to teen dramas, documentaries to horror → Netflix has it all.
+The chart shows the most tagged genres across TV shows.

 ---